netglue/prismic-repo-clone/README.md

 - _All_ source documents are downloaded at the **master ref**.
 - Works through source documents one at a time, adjusting image identifiers and sends the data to the target migration release.
 - Once all documents are processed, all internal document links are updated to point at the new equivalent document.

+## Auto-tagging assets based on alt text or private notes

+There's a feature you can enable to automatically tag assets as they are copied.
+For more details, look at the [`asset-tags.global.php`](./config/autoload/asset-tags.global.php) file